KenB-Good/ClipMaster/README.md

 ### 🧪 Running Tests

-Install the backend requirements and run `pytest` from the project root:
+Install the backend requirements and run `pytest` from the project root.
+The tests use mocked services, so no PostgreSQL or Redis instances are required:

 ```bash
 pip install -r backend/requirements.txt  # or install your dev environment